ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 2. `root`: Defines the document root where the files served by this website are stored.

 3. `index`: Defines in which order Nginx will prioritize index files for this website.
-It is a common practice to list `index.html` files with a higher precedence than `index.php` files to allow for quickly setting up a maintenance landing page in PHP applications.
+It is a common practice to list `index.html` files with higher precedence than `index.php` files to allow for quickly setting up a maintenance landing page in PHP applications.
 You can adjust these settings to better suit your application needs.

 4. `server_name`: Defines which domain names and/or IP addresses this server block should respond for. **Point this directive to your server's domain name or public IP address**.